MartyIce/generator-angular-fullstack-crud/README.md

 $ yo angular-fullstack
 ```

 Next, create a config.json file to drive the crud generation.
 The angular-fullstack-crud generator comes with an example file, config.json.
+Here is an example of what this config might look like:

+'''bash
+{
+    "clean": true,
+    "appName": "rez6App",
+    "globalModel":
+    {
+        "name": "String",
+        "creation_datetime": "Date"
+    },
+    "entities": [
+        {
+            "name": "reservation",
+            "model": {
+                "headcount": "Number",
+                "reservation_datetime": "Date",
+                "guest_id": "ManualReference"
+            }
+        },
+        {
+            "name": "table",
+            "model": {
+                "capacity": "Number"
+            }
+        },
+        {
+            "name": "server",
+            "model": {
+            }
+        },
+        {
+            "name": "guest",
+            "model": {
+                "favorite_meal": "String"
+            }
+        }
+    ]
+}
+'''

 Copy that into the root of your new angular-fullstack site, and run the following:

 ```bash
 $ yo angular-fullstack-crud